Media

 SRCP

-The SRCP is currently owned by the LVMH Group and was co-developed in 2018 with scientific experts and local stakeholders, including veterinarians, farmers, and standard setting organisations.
+The SRCP - Standard for Responsible Crocodilian Production, is currently owned by the LVMH Group and was co-developed in 2018 with scientific experts and local stakeholders, including veterinarians, farmers, and standard setting organisations.

 Managed by independent third parties, the SRCP has become a recognised standard against which alligator and crocodile farms supplying the LVMH-Group owned exotic leather tanneries are required to be certified.